candy-lang/candy/compiler/src/compiler/README.md

 * CST ("Concrete Syntax Tree"): Similar to RCST, but tree nodes also have IDs and know what ranges in the source file they correspond to.
 * AST ("Abstract Syntax Tree"): A tree where unnecessary cruft is removed and some invariants are validated.
 * HIR ("High-Level Intermediate Representation"): The canonical representation of source code in single-static-assignment form (SSA).
-* MIR ("Mid-Level Intermediate Representation"): A representation with explicit tracking of responsibilities and desugaring.
+* MIR ("Mid-Level Intermediate Representation"): A representation with desugaring and explicit tracking of responsibilities.
 Tailored for applying optimizations.
 * LIR ("Low-Level Intermediate Representation"): An instruction code for a stack-based virtual machine.

 Note that if an error occurs in a compilation stage, we don't immediately abort but rather just try to contain the error in a subtree of the code and emit an error node.